C&P Exam for Somatic symptom disorder (DC 9421)

 Evidence cited in published BVA decisions for DC 9421

-The counts below are aggregated from published Board of Veterans Appeals decisions for this diagnostic code.
+The counts below are aggregated from published Board of Veterans Appeals decisions for this diagnostic code, among issues the Board granted or denied (remanded issues are not included).
 Each row reports how often a given evidence type was discussed in the decision text, broken down by outcome.
 This is a factual aggregate of the public record, not a prediction or recommendation about any specific claim.

 Standardized screening instruments at the C&P exam